frankMusacchia/Annocript/GUIDE/OUTPUT.md

 **GO classes**

-User can choose if wants to display GO terms associated to proteins or domains.
+User can choose if he wants to display GO terms associated to proteins or domains.
 Biological process (BP), molecular functions (MF) and cellular components (CC) come out from the GO ids associated to the UniRef/UniProt_kb ids.
 We extracted the mapping for SwissProt, UniRef and TrEMBL proteins from the file at:

     GODBLink = ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping_selected.tab.gz